 Prepare the next generation of OTAs.

-In order to prepare our occupational therapy assistant students to be ready for the workforce and become the best practitioners they can be, we require each student to complete sixteen weeks of fieldwork rotations in an occupational therapy practice.
+In order to prepare our occupational therapy assistant students to be ready for the workforce and become the best practitioners they can be, we require each student to complete two 8-week rotations of fieldwork in an occupational therapy practice, collaborating with each fieldwork educator to set their objectives.

 Want to know more about becoming a fieldwork educator for the Union College occupational therapy assistant program?
 Contact the program at firstname.lastname@example.org